One False Move

-One False Move is a 1992 American crime thriller film directed by Carl Franklin and written by Billy Bob Thornton and Tom Epperson.
-The film stars Thornton alongside Bill Paxton and Cynda Williams.
-The low-budget production was about to be released straight to home video when it was finished, but became popular through word of mouth, convincing the distributor to give the film a theatrical release.
+One False Move is a 1992 American Southern noir crime thriller film directed by Carl Franklin, written by Billy Bob Thornton and Tom Epperson, and starring Thornton, Bill Paxton, Cynda Williams, Michael Beach, and Jim Metzler.
+The film is about a trio of criminals from Los Angeles who are hunted by the police chief of a rural Arkansas town they take refuge in after a killing spree across the United States.

+Produced independently on a low-budget of $2.5 million and financed by record label I.R.S., the film was originally intended for a direct-to-video release but became popular through word of mouth, convincing the distributor to give the film a theatrical release.
+It was Thornton's first film as screenwriter, as well as his first starring role.
+It is considered as Franklin's breakthrough project as a director.

+Despite poor commercial performance, the film received widespread critical acclaim and appeared in several critics' end-of-year best-of lists.
+Carl Franklin won the Los Angeles Film Critics Association's New Generation Award.
+At the 8th Independent Spirit Awards, Franklin won Best Director and the film was nominated in four other categories, including Best Film.

 Plot

 Three criminals, Ray, Pluto and Fantasia (Ray's girlfriend), commit six brutal murders over the course of one night in Los Angeles as they seek a cache of money and cocaine.
 The trio leave for Houston to sell the cocaine to a friend of Pluto's.

-LAPD Detectives Dud Cole and John McFeely are investigating the case.
-After getting a few leads, they discover that the three are possibly headed for Star City, Arkansas.
+Los Angeles Police Department (LAPD) detectives Dud Cole and John McFeely are investigating the case.
+After getting a few leads, they discover that the three are possibly headed for Star City, Arkansas from a recovered home video tape.
 The LAPD contacts the Star City Police Chief, Dale "Hurricane" Dixon, who is excited about the case, as it gives him an opportunity to do "some real police work".
-He is well-known throughout the small county, chatting with locals while on patrol.
-The detectives fly to Star City and meet Dale.
-He attempts to ingratiate himself with the detectives, whom he reveres, while they pretend to respect him.
+He is well-known throughout the rural community, chatting with locals while on patrol.
+The detectives arrive in Star City and meet Dale.
+He attempts to ingratiate himself with the detectives, whom he reveres, who pretend to respect him while secretly mocking his country lifestyle.

-After stopping at a convenience store, a state trooper pulls over and attempts to arrest Ray and Pluto but Fantasia kills him as she is asked to get out of the car.
+After stopping at a convenience store in Texas, a state trooper pulls over and attempts to arrest Ray and Pluto, but Fantasia kills him as she is asked to get out of the car.
 Word of the trooper's murder gets to the detectives in Star City, and the trio review surveillance photos of Ray and Fantasia in the store confirming their identity.
-Dale informs the detectives that Fantasia is Lila Walker and she grew up in Star City.
+Dale informs the detectives that Fantasia's real name is Lila Walker, a native of Star City.
 He recalls she was a troubled youth who left for Hollywood with dreams of an acting career.